ThornTechPublic/LeftSlideoutMenu/README.md

 The code accomplishes the following:

-* Add a flag to track the menu open state
 * Open and close the menu by changing the contentOffset-x
 * Listen for the "toggleMenu" notification
-* Implement the toggleMenu method by opening or closing based on the current state
+* Implement the toggleMenu method by opening or closing based on the current contentOffset.x